 11. Tinned, Fresh, and Sun Dried Tomatoes

-If you want to cook Italian food regularly then you will need to stock up on tomatoes in all forms.
+If you want to complete your kitchen essentials for Italian cooking kitchen then you will need to stock up on tomatoes in all forms.

 The majority of Italian recipes we use have at least one type of tomato product in them, if not two.
 So, it pays to be well stocked with all the different types of tomatoes.